rtgodwin/rtgodwin.github.io/_pages/session9.md

 ## G16
 > You see Lady Gralhund pass a map and a stone to the Nimblewright.
 It runs out the balcony and leaps off.

+## End of battle

+> What are you doing in my home?
+What do you want?
+The watch will deal with you! ** Start timer **

+- They can wait until the watch arrives, or run off.